chansecampbell/authenticated-react-express-app-boilerplate/README.md

-# react-express-map-app

-To run webpack and update the JS files from the src to dist type 'webpack'.
-To run webpack and keep it looking for updates type 'webpack --watch'.
+# Authenticated React Express App
+- This app will be able to be used as an authenticated React template with an Express backend.

+##To do
+- Setup React
+- Setup Redux
+- Setup frontend authentication

+##Instructions to run
+- To initially build the 'dist' folder and to compile & minify run 'gulp build'
-The boot up you currently need to run 'webpack-dev-server'.
+- To boot up you currently need to run 'webpack-dev-server'.

-Need to:
-- Setup the gulpfile to run with gulp build or gulp dev
-- Setup webpack to only run the js commands when the gulp command is run instead
-    - (e.g. gulp reuns webpack for us along with webpack --watch and webpack-dev-server)
+- To detect changes and recompile to the 'dist' folders, run 'gulp watch' in a second window